Police Misconduct

 ILLEGAL STRIP SEARCH

 The Fourth Amendment of the U.S. Constitution provides that a person has the right to be free from unreasonable searches.
 A person may not be subjected to a strip search just because that person is in custody.
 Rather, the police officer must have a reasonable suspicion about that person to justify a strip search.
-Among the strip search cases the firm has brought are the following:
+Among the strip search cases we have brought are the following:

 Perverted police officer